jakobmollas/graphql-auth/README.md

 HotChocolate uses standard ASP .Net Core authentication mechanisms and provices authorization logic in a similar way to how standard controller logic works.
 It is possible to use role-base and/or policy-based authorization - this is also using normal ASP .Net Core logic which is nice.

-Overall security seems to be pretty straightforward to implement, well if security can ever be classified as easy or simple, but HotChocolate does not add additional complexity to the mix.
+Overall security seems to be pretty straightforward to implement if security can ever be classified as easy or simple, but HotChocolate does not add additional complexity to the mix.

-One thing I miss is some kind of way to document security requirements, i.e. which queries/mutations/types/fields require authentication/authorization and in which way.
+One thing I miss is a way to document security requirements, i.e. which queries/mutations/types/fields require authentication/authorization and in which way, which roles etc.
 Maybe there is a way but I cannot find it.